strangemethod/static-site-boilerplate/README.md

 ## Static Assets
 - Static assets such as images and vendor libraries can be placed in the `assets` directory, and will be copied over to `dist/assets`

+## JSON Data
+- All JSON data in `/data/app.json` is available to handlebars templates and partials

 ##License
 MIT © [Andrew Bowles](https://github.com/strangemethod)